tanyasinha7117-cyber/The-Local-Bazar/README.md

 # Welcome to My New project

 ## Important Notice (Installing)
-Downloading the Zip of the website is not recommended as it corrupts the video files, instead use the "git clone https://github.com/tanyasinha7117-cyber/The-Local-Bazar.git" in cmd
+Downloading the Zip of the website is not recommended as it corrupts the video files, instead use the git clone command or "git clone https://github.com/tanyasinha7117-cyber/The-Local-Bazar.git" in cmd

 ## How can I edit this code?